elementary/website/docs/code/os-dev.md

 ## GtkInspector

-Use the [GtkInspector](https://wiki.gnome.org/Projects/GTK+/Inspector) to make development easier.
+The GTK [Inspector](https://wiki.gnome.org/Projects/GTK+/Inspector) is similar to a web browser's inspector, but for GTK apps.
+Using the Inspector can greatly speed up development, and allows you view and to test out changing properties without recompiling your app.
+You can also test out temporary in-app CSS.

-Make sure you've got the `elementary-sdk` installed.
-It's disabled by default.
-To enable it run:
+First, make sure you have the `elementary-sdk` installed.
+Then enable the Inspector keybinding:

 ```bash
 gsettings set org.gtk.Settings.Debug enable-inspector-keybinding true